NoirBrayan/NoirBrayan/README.md

 - 👋 Hi, I’m @NoirBrayan
 - 👀 I’m interested in ... everything
-- 🌱 I’m currently learning ... everrything
+- 🌱 I’m currently learning ... everything
 - 💞️ I’m looking to collaborate on ... everything
-- 📫 How to reach me ... maybe, idk for real i don´t know whats mean "reach"
+- 📫 How to reach me ... can´t
-- 😄 Pronouns: ... ente tridimensional, just for the moment u know
+- 😄 Pronouns: ... ente
 - ⚡ Fun fact: ...

 <!---